ponspeter/peiso-exam/README.md

 # Peiso Exam

 ### Description
-This project is a sample project for Peiso Exam.
+This is a sample project for Peiso Exam.
 It connect to Kounta API using basic authentication.
 It fetch the records from Kounta API and save it to local database.